webclinic017/edgedb/docs/resources/guides/tutorials/nextjs_app_router.rst

 which lets you integrate server-side logic directly into your React components.
 Server Components are executed on the server and can fetch data from a database or an API.
-We'll use this feature to load blog posts from an Gel database.
+We'll use this feature to load blog posts from a Gel database.

 Updating the homepage
 ---------------------